Little Egypt (dancer): Fahreda Mazar Spyropoulos

 Spyropoulos gained wide attention, and popularized this form of dancing, which came to be referred to as the "Hoochee-Coochee", or the "shimmy and shake".
 At that time the word "belly dance" had not yet entered the American vocabulary, as Spyropoulos was the first in the U.S. to demonstrate the "danse du ventre" (literally "dance of the belly") first seen by the French during Napoleon's incursions into Egypt at the end of the 18th century.

-Some time after Spyropoulos went to Europe, and performed under the stage name "Little Egypt."
+Some time after Spyropoulos went to Europe, she performed under the stage name "Little Egypt."

-Subsequently, several women dancers adopted the name Little Egypt and toured the United States performing some variation of this dance, until the name became somewhat synonymous with exotic dancers, and was often associated with the Dance of the Seven Veils.
+Subsequently, several female dancers adopted the name Little Egypt and toured the United States performing some variation of this dance, until the name became somewhat synonymous with exotic dancers, and was often associated with the Dance of the Seven Veils.
 Spyropoulos then claimed to be original Little Egypt from the Chicago Fair.
-Recognized as the true Little Egypt, she always disliked being confused with Ashea Wabe, after Wabe's performance at the Seeley banquet in 1896 ended up in her arrest and a full-scale New York City scandal.
+Recognized as the true Little Egypt, she disliked being confused with Ashea Wabe, after Wabe's performance at the Seeley banquet in 1896 ended up in her arrest and a full-scale New York City scandal.

 Spyropoulos danced as Little Egypt at the 1933 Century of Progress in Chicago at the age of 62.

-At the time of her death, she had filed suit against Metro-Goldwyn-Mayer for the use of her name in the motion picture The Great Ziegfeld, claiming that the producers of the movie failed to ask her consent.
+At the time of her death, she had filed suit against Metro-Goldwyn-Mayer for the use of her name in the motion picture The Great Ziegfeld, claiming that the producers of the movie failed to ask for her consent.

 Ashea Wabe

-Montreal-born Ashea Wabe (1871 – January 3, 1908) became front-page news in 1896 after she danced at a swank Fifth Avenue bachelor party for Herbert Seeley.
-A rival promoter reported that Wabe was going to dance nude and the party was raided by the vice squad.
+Montreal-born Ashea Wabe (1871 – January 3, 1908) became front-page news in 1896 after she danced at the swank Fifth Avenue bachelor party for Herbert Seeley.
+A rival promoter reported that Wabe planned to dance nude and the party was raided by the vice squad.
 Though the raid precluded Wabe from completing her act, she nonetheless admitted to local authorities that she had been paid to dance and pose "in the all-together", a euphemism for having no clothes on.
-Theodore Roosevelt, then a New York City Police Commissioner, supported the police captain who conducted the raid and who was subsequently vilified by the city media for interfering with a party held by upstanding gentlemen.
-Only later did the story come out that Wabe (a.k.a.
+Theodore Roosevelt, then a New York City Police Commissioner, supported the police captain who conducted the raid and was subsequently vilified by the city media for interfering with a party held by upstanding gentlemen.
+Only later was it revealed that Wabe (a.k.a.
 Little India) had every intention of performing in the nude and would have done so had the police raid not occurred.

 The raid brought some amount of fame to Wabe.
-She was hired by Broadway impresario Oscar Hammerstein I to appear as herself in a humorous parody of the Seeley dinner.
-She might have then been forgotten except for a series of photographs taken by Benjamin Falk.
+In fact, she was hired by Broadway impresario Oscar Hammerstein I to appear as herself in a humorous parody of the Seeley dinner.

-On January 5, 1908, she was found dead in her apartment at 236 West 37th Street, New York City, by her sister, having apparently died from gas asphyxiation.
+On January 5, 1908, she was found dead in her apartment at 236 West 37th Street, New York City, by her sister, having most likely died from gas asphyxiation.
 She was said to have left an estate of over $200,000.